Saturday June 4

 THRIFT SHOP AND KID’S BOUTIQUE

-The Thrift Shop and Kid’s Boutique is open Saturdays, 9 a.m. to noon at the First Congregational Church on 199 Valley St., Willimantic.
-New items every week and spring items have arrived.
-The shops will be closed Saturday, July 2, for the holiday weekends.
+The Thrift Shop and Kid’s Boutique is open Saturdays, 9 a.m. to 12 p.m. at the First Congregational Church, 199 Valley St., Willimantic.
+New items every week, spring items have arrived.
+The shops will be closed Saturday, July 2 for the holiday weekend.
 Info: (860) 423-6827 or visit www.churchw.org.

 ‘THE IMPORTANCE OF BEING EARNEST’

-The Windham Theatre Guild ends its 2010-11 season “The Importance of Being Earnest,” opening at the Burton Leavitt Theatre, 779 Main St., Willimantic at 8 p.m.
-Tickets are $15 adults, $12 students and seniors (60 plus), $10 for University of Connecticut/Eastern Connecticut State University/Quinebaug Valley Community College students and $8 for children under 12.
+The Windham Theatre Guild ends its 2010-11 season with one of the funniest and most performed plays ever written in the English language, “The Importance of Being Earnest,” opening at the Burton Leavitt Theatre, 779 Main St., Willimantic at 8 p.m.
+Tickets are $15 adults, $12 students and seniors (60 plus), $10 for college students and $8 for children under 12.
 Reservations by calling (860) 423-2245 or by visiting www.windhamtheatreguild.org.
 Tickets will also be available at the door.

-The Coventry Early Childhood Center will hold its annual golf tournament at the Blackledge Country Club, Hebron.
+The Coventry Early Childhood Center is holding its annual golf tournament at the Blackledge Country Club, Hebron, on June 12.
 Players and sponsors needed.
 All proceeds will benefit the center.
-Info: (860) 742-5859 or www.scrambleforourschool.com.
+Info: (860) 742-5859 or www.scrambleforourschool.com

 Have a news item or event you’d like posted on this news site?
 Simply send your information to firstname.lastname@example.org and include your town in the subject line of your email.
 Please also include a phone number where you can be reached if there are questions.

 Keep up-to-date on your local news – Like us (HTNP) on Facebook and follow us on Twitter!